How to Cook Frozen Pork Tenderloin in the Instant Pot

 • Remove the meat before checking its internal temperature.
 The heat from the pot can cause an inaccurate reading.

-• Ensure you have at least one cup of liquid in your instant pot before sealing.
+• Ensure you have at least 1 cup of liquid in the Instant Pot before cooking the meat under pressure.

 • Some older instant pots do not have a sauté function.
 In that case, you can mix and thicken the sauce in a saucepan before adding it to the meat.